 Launching as a core component of the JSOB undergraduate program, faculty also recognized students pursuing majors outside the business school could benefit from the course, so they offered it as an elective.

-Taught by a variety of JSOB professors and adjunct faculty members, Stugk explains that the course is offered online and on campus in mini-terms, as well as through UPOWER™.
+Taught by a variety of JSOB professors and adjunct faculty members, Stugk explains that the course is offered online and on campus in mini-terms.
 The course focuses on the principles of business, including marketing, strategic planning, entrepreneurship, the environment of business, human resources, organizational structure, management, business ethics and more.

 “This course is packed with information for students who may or may not be business majors.
 We have to make sure it is the foundation, but also, if someone only takes this course and no other business courses, this will help them to know the basic of business in the United States,” Stugk said.